BerkeleyLab/Bedrock/badger/mem_gate.md

-Exceeding the Ethernet MTU will trigger fragmentation on the software side, which both is theoretically undesirable, and practically not supported by typical FPGA UDP implementations.
+Exceeding the Ethernet MTU will trigger fragmentation on the software side, which both is theoretically undesirable, and practically not supported by typical FPGA UDP/IP implementations.

 Driver software should have the maximum packet size easily configurable, to be adaptable to changes in MTU or additional protocol layering.
 An authentication layer could reduce the available packet size by 16 octets.

-## Other considerations
+## Implementation and discussion

 A subset of LASS, without the repeat-count feature, has been used at LBNL since about 2010.
 Its FPGA-side implementation was rewritten in 2018